-In accordance with US Department of Education requirements, Viterbo University collects and annually disclosed fire safety statistics for reported fires in on-campus student housing facilities including the number of fires, the cause of each fire, the number of fire related injuries for each fire, the number of fire related deaths for each fire, and the value of property damage caused by each fire.
+In accordance with US Department of Education requirements, Viterbo University collects and annually discloses fire safety statistics for reported fires in on-campus student housing facilities.
+These statistics include the number of fires, the cause of each fire, the number of fire related injuries for each fire, the number of fire related deaths for each fire, and the value of property damage caused by each fire.

-All fires should be reported to Campus Safety at 608-796-3911.
+All fires should be reported to Campus Safety at 608-796-3911